Kengo Miyazono / 宮園健吾

 Delusion and malfunction

-• (forthcoming) Routledge Handbook of the Philosophy of Delusion (Routledge)
+• (2024) Routledge Handbook of the Philosophy of Delusion (Routledge)

 On the putative epistemic generativity of memory and imagination [open access]

-• (2022) with U. Tooming, Philosophical Perspectives on Memory and Imagination (Routledge)
+• (2023) with U. Tooming, in Philosophical Perspectives on Memory and Imagination (Routledge)

 Visual experiences without presentational phenomenology [open access / blog post]